ARFreiler/Recipe-Box/README.md

 ## Description

-Recipe Box is an application that allows a user to input a desired meal choice with the expected result of a recipe for said meal.
-The recipe will be accompanied by an image that corresponds to the meal choice.
+Recipe Box is an application that allows a user to enter an ingredient or genre of cuisine that they wish to cook.
+The result of the query will be a random recipe corresponding to their search, with an accompanying GIF.

 ## Credits